sausheong/complexity/culture.md

 Similarly, we find linguistic equivalents in [Singlish](https://en.wikipedia.org/wiki/Singlish), an English-based creole language spoken in Singapore, containing words originating from English, Malay, various dialects of Chinese and Indian languages, and also in [Bahasa Rojak](https://en.wikipedia.org/wiki/Bahasa_Rojak) a Malaysian pidgin language formed by code-switching between English, Malay, various dialects of Chinese and Indian languages in Malaysia.
 If we dig deeper, various things we take for granted as being iconic to a culture, often have origins in other cultures for e.g. [English tea](https://www.tea.co.uk/history-of-tea) (which came from China) and [Zen Buddhism](https://en.wikipedia.org/wiki/Zen) (popularized in the West through Japanese Zen, which came from Chan Buddhism, which originated in China and was influenced by Taoism, but in turn is a school of Mahayana Buddhism which came from India).

-As Stephen Hawkings wrote in the open to "A Brief History of Time" -- it's turtles all the way down.
+As Stephen Hawkings wrote in the opening to [A Brief History of Time](http://www.hawking.org.uk/a-brief-history-of-time.html) -- it's turtles all the way down.

 ![Turtles all the way down](figures/culture/turtles.jpg)